timdiels/soylent-recipes/docs/developer_documentation.rst

 and then split clusters to increase detail.
 By splitting, we mean to replace a cluster by its children.
 Agglomerative clustering is used, resulting in a binary tree of clusters with foods as leafs.

+Finding the amounts
+^^^^^^^^^^^^^^^^^^^
+TODO the readme.md also docs an older version of this.

+Having combined foods, we need to figure out the right amount to use of each to satisfy the nutrition target.
+This is a relaxed form of what's called the diet problem, which additionally requires that the cost (e.g. price) is minimized.
+While the diet problem requires linear programming to be solved, here we all we need is bounded least squares (which is faster than solving a linear program).

+With `x`, real vector >=0, the amounts of each food, the unknown we want to solve for.
+With `A`, matrix, with A_ij is the amount of nutrient_i in (1g of) food_j. `m`, vector>=0, minima (nan replaced by 0) of the nutrition target m_i is minimum of nutrient_i to have. `M`, maxima.
+M>m.

+We want to solve x for: Ax>=m and Ax<=M. A least squares problem is of the form Ax=b.
+We can rewrite the former into the latter by first noting that:

+    Ax>=m <=> -Ax<=-m
+    =>
+    solving Ax>=m and Ax<=M
+    <=>
+    solving [-A;A] x <= [-m;M]

+we rewrite this as:

+    D=[-A;A]
+    b=[-m;M]
+    solve Dx<=b

+and finally:

+    Dx<=b
+    <=>
+    Dx + z = b,  z>=0,vector of length b
+    <=>
+    [D,I] [x;z] = b

+So our least squares problem is:

+    [[-A;A], I] [x;z] = [-m;M]

+The nutrition target is achieved iff the least squares residual is (close to)
+0. In this case, the residual is the L2 norm of the vector of shortages to minima and excesses to maxima.

+..
+TODO rewrite matrices: M_{n,m}(R) is proper notation of a real matrix
+..
+TODO also rewrite vectors

+Terminology
+^^^^^^^^^^^
+In the context of this project, search or mining refers to finding food combinations whereas solving refers to finding the right amount of each food when already given a combination of foods.
+A combination of foods, with amounts and score is called a Recipe.

+Solver history
+^^^^^^^^^^^^^^
+Things tried before realising the full problem could be written as least squares.
+This is when we still believed we needed a clever search algorithm to find good recipes, i.e. unsolved recipes needed to give a score proportional (or rather resulting in the same ordering; TODO ask what it's called;
+proportional is too strict) to the distance to a valid solution, i.e. the distance of the closest point Ax to the hyperrectangle corresponding to the nutrition target.

+- least squares

+  Solved Ax=b with b being averages of the min/max of the nutrition target.
+  Thus it solves an approximate (biased) problem.

+  Sometimes can bound x.
+Can bound the result via the Ax<=b <=> Ax+z=b, z>=0 trick.
+Possibly requires x>=0

+  Some allow passing in an initial x, which hints it's an iterative algorithm (I did not check the source).
+At first glance, all listed algorithms converge, so the initial x must be for improving performance (less iterations when making a good guess).
+Would have been especially useful with search that incrementally builds the recipe by adding/replacing foods 1 or a couple at a time.

+  - scipy.optimize.nnls

+    solves a whopping 3767 recipes per second (measured over 11s) initial x: cannot provide
+    x>=0
+    residual when impossible: L2 norm to target

+  - scipy.optimize.least_squares

+    initial x: can provide
+    x: bounds of choice
+    residual when impossible: ?

+  - scipy.optimize.lsq_linear

+    initial x: can provide
+    x: bounds of choice
+    residual when impossible: ?

+  - scipy.optimize.leastsq

+    initial x: can provide
+    x: bounds of choice
+    residual when impossible: ?

+- linear program

+  They have a linear objective to minimize (or mazimize), solve Ax=b, and constrain to Bx <= u.

+  When given just inequalities, they will return either `x` or raise 'Infeasible' and return some other things that were of no use to us.

+  - scipy.optimize.linprog

+    initial x: cannot provide
+    result: bounds of choice
+    x: bounds of choice

+  - cvxopt.solvers.lp:

+    initial x: can provide
+    result: bounds of choice
+    x: bounds of choice

+    Quite advanced, has a couple of options to exploit the structure of our problem (which is quite specific).

+- solve system of inequalities:

+  - sympy (symbolic):

+    - Matrix.gauss_jordan_solve, LUsolve:

+      When used to solve Ax<=M, Ax>=m via Ax=b.
+The idea was to symbolically solve with b = symbols('b1 ...'), then subs b for m and M to get a vector of minima and maxima.
+This does not work as A could be singular leading to row_i = b_i or b_j, for which most methods raise "No solution".

+      Would have had to write a modified version to make it work.
+Would have used a modified version of a numeric LU decomposition then as numeric is faster to compute than symbolic; and LU decomposition generally introduces less numerical error than Gauss Jordan.

+    - linsolve

+      is just a wrapper around Matrix.gauss_jordan_solve

+    - reduce_inequalities:

+      Only supports univariate inequalities.